akilans/devops-class/01-git-github/day-02/notes.md

     * In remote repository some commit made.
 How auto merge happens?.
 How to solve conflicts
     * If the changes are in the same file then conflict using git pull command
     * Else auto merge happens using git pull

+* Scenario 3 - Undo , Rollback
+    * git commit --amend -m "NEW COMMIT MSG" - overwrite commit message
+    * git reset --soft $HASH - removes the last commit but keep the changes in staging
+    * git reset $HASH - removes the commit and staging.
+Keeps the file in working directory
+    * git reset --hard $HASH - removes the commit,staging and working direcoty.
+Keeps the untracked file